olehmelnyk/earthquake-app/development-plan.md

 -----

 ## Additional Notes
-- Redis: Skip unless performance issues arise, as PostgreSQL should handle this scale.
+  - **Redis**: Skip unless performance issues arise, as PostgreSQL should handle this scale.
-- README: Include setup instructions (e.g., `pnpm install`, `docker-compose up`, `npx prisma migrate dev`, `pnpm run dev`), Node.js version (e.g., 22.x), and architecture decisions.
+- **README**: Include setup instructions (e.g., `pnpm install`, `docker-compose up`, `npx prisma migrate dev`, `pnpm run dev`), Node.js version (e.g., 22.x), and architecture decisions.
-- Best Practices: Use TypeScript strict mode, linting, and consistent formatting.
+- **Best Practices**: Use TypeScript strict mode, linting, and consistent formatting.
-- Git Workflow: Consider implementing Conventional Commits for better changelog generation.
+- **Git Workflow**: Consider implementing Conventional Commits for better changelog generation.
-- Developer Experience: Add comprehensive scripts in package.json for common tasks.
+- **Developer Experience**: Add comprehensive scripts in package.json for common tasks.

 ## [ ]  Milestone 1: Requirements Gathering, Investigation, and Development Planning

 ### Objective: Clarify requirements, investigate architectural options, and plan the development process.

-- [ ] **1.
+- [x] **1.
 Backend Architecture Decision**:

   - The task specifies using Express with Apollo Server for the backend, but since Next.js is required for the frontend, explore integrating the GraphQL API into Next.js using its API routes.
 This avoids managing two separate servers, simplifying deployment and development.
   - **Investigation**: Research the feasibility, pros (e.g., unified codebase, easier local development), and cons (e.g., potential scalability limitations for complex backends) of hosting the backend within Next.js.
+  - **Decision**: We will use Next.js API routes for the GraphQL backend as documented in `docs/use-nextjs-for-backend.md`.
+This simplifies development and deployment while being sufficient for the assignment's requirements.
+  - **Migration Path**: While using Next.js API routes is optimal for this take-home assignment, the code should be structured to allow easy migration to a standalone Express server if needed in the future.
+GraphQL resolvers and schema will be isolated from the API route implementation to ensure portability.
+  - **Action Item**: Create a brief migration guide in `docs/nextjs-to-express-migration.md` outlining how the codebase could be adapted for a standalone Express backend if needed for production scaling.
-  - **Output**: Document findings in `architecture/use-nextjs-for-backend.md`.
+  - **Output**: Document findings in `docs/use-nextjs-for-backend.md`.

 - [x] **2.
 Database Selection**: